Akemi's Anime World

 Violence: 3 - Bloody for sure, and it'd be even higher if everything wasn't so silly.

 Nudity: 2 - Nothig terribly graphic.
-Episode 26, however, probably merits a 4 (though some of the nudity is so horrifying you'll wish there was less).
+Episode 26, however, probably merits a 4 (and some of the nudity is the type you really won't want to see).

 Sex/Mature Themes: 3 - Nothing graphic, but some highly tasteless jokes, and a lot of very, very wrong things.
 Then there's episode 26, which qualifies as a 4.